seanh/seanh.github.io/_posts/2020-12-27-copy-and-paste-in-tmux.md

   In most apps middle-mouse-click pastes from the primary selection.
 In tmux if you have mouse mode enabled you have to hold down <kbd>Shift</kbd> while middle mouse clicking (to send the middle-mouse-click through to your terminal emulator, not to tmux).
+  See [Pasting from the primary selection](#pasting-from-the-primary-selection) below for a fix.

 * If you've set `@yank_action` to `'copy-pipe'` or `'copy-pipe-no-clear'` (see below) then you can also select a word by double-clicking or an entire line by triple clicking, but you have to already to be in copy mode for this to work.
 I can't find a way to make double- and triple-clicking select words and lines when not